lewdry/ramah-data/README.md

-# Ramah-Data News Aggregator
+# Ramah-Data: News Aggregator

 This repository fetches, filters and publishes curated 'good news' as static JSON, intended for consumption by frontend clients.

 The JSON is published via GitHub Pages.